A BRIEF HISTORY OF THE CLUB

 Several meetings were held before the new club was chartered on 15th May 1974.

 The club officially chartered with 60 members which, at the time, was an Australian record for a new Lions Club.
 Membership in this new club peaked at 97 with 19 new members inducted 17 months later, in October 1975.
 This induction of new members was also a record induction into a single club in any one month in Australia.
-The club still has 2 active Charter members on its books.
+The club still has two Charter members, and one member who joined in the Charter Year, on its books.

 Club records indicate that over the past 40 years hundreds of local citizens in the Lugarno, Peakhurst, Peakhurst Heights, Riverwood and Mortdale areas have passed through the Club as active members.
-This would indicate that the club remains a very important and active volunteer organisation within the Hurstville City Council area.
+This would indicate that the club remains a very important and active volunteer organisation within the Georges River (formerly Hurstville City) Council area.

 The first major fundraising project was the Club’s Cyclone Tracy Appeal in December 1974 where a street bucket collection raised $5,300 for the victims of Cyclone Tracy.